w3c/wot-architecture/proposals/security_and_privacy.md

-interactions and a manufacturer can use these to prevent accidental disclosure to unauthorized users, and recommend that these mechanisms be used when PII can be inferred from device information, this being one example of that.
+interactions and a manufacturer can use these to prevent accidental disclosure to unauthorized users, and recommend that these mechanisms be used when PII can be inferred from device information, location data being just one example of that.
 A user can also inspect the WoT Thing Description to determine whether the device returns location information, assuming the manufacturer has not obfuscated the purpose